-(2) a young adult from age 18 through the month of his or her 22nd birthday who voluntarily agrees to continue in foster care placement, if the state as conservator elects to place the child in the STAR Health program; and
+(2) a young adult from age 18 through the month of his or her 22nd birthday who voluntarily agrees to continue in foster care placement, if the state as conservator elects to place the child in the STAR Health program;

-(3) a young adult from age 18 through the month of his or her 21st birthday who is an FFCC member or participating in the MTFCY Program .
+(3) a young adult from age 18 through the month of his or her 21st birthday who is an FFCC member or participating in the MTFCY Program;

+(4) a child from birth through age 17 or a young adult age 18 through the month of his or her 21st birthday who receives Supplemental Security Income (SSI) or who received SSI before becoming eligible for adoption assistance (AA) or permanency care assistance (PCA);

+(5) a child from birth through age 17 or a young adult age 18 through the month of his or her 21st birthday who is enrolled in a Medicaid 1915(c) waiver and AA or PCA; and

+(6) a child from birth through age 17 or a young adult age 18 through the month of his or her 21st birthday who is enrolled in Medicare and AA or PCA.

 (b) A young adult described in subsection (a)(2) and (3) of this section may choose to transfer from the STAR Health program to the STAR program or STAR Kids program, if they meet the member participation requirements in §353.802 of this chapter (relating to Member Participation) or §353.1203 of this chapter (relating to Member Participation).

 (c) The following Medicaid recipients cannot participate in the STAR Health program: